spectraphilic/reflexible/doc/source/getting_started.rst

     In [1]: import reflexible as rf

 The next step is to create the accessor to the FLEXPART run.
-You usually should pass the location of the 'pathnames' file to the `Flexpart` constructor::
+In this first example we'll work with a *Forward* simulation.
+This is easier, conceptually and a common FLEXPART use case.
+You pass the location of the 'pathnames' file to the `Flexpart` constructor::

-    In [2]: fprun = rf.Flexpart("/tmp/stads2_V10/pathnames")
+    In [2]: fprun = rf.Flexpart("Fwd2_V9.02/pathnames")

     In [3]: type(fprun)
     Out[3]: reflexible.flexpart.Flexpart